stuartjwright/fantasy-football-app/report/060-implementation.md

 ### Bidding

-Given the real-time nature of the auction with bidding open to multiple users, the server has to be able to handle multiple users attempting to bid on the player simultaneously, without compromising the integrity of the data.
+Given the real-time nature of the auction with bidding open to multiple users, the server must handle multiple users attempting to bid on the player simultaneously, without compromising the integrity of the data.

 On receiving a bid, the server must only accept it if:

-* The user is permitted to bid on this player (the same club and position constraints as before).
+* The user is permitted to bid on this player (club and position constraints checked).
-* The user has sufficient budget to make the requested bid.
+* The user has sufficient budget.
-* The user is not already the highest bidder (it should not be possible for a user to outbid themselves).
+* The user is not already the highest bidder.
 * The bid amount is strictly greater than the existing highest bid.

-The last check on the list above is the one which can be expected to fail in instances of two users attempting to bid at approximately the same time.
-In such cases of a bid being unsuccessful, an error response is returned to the unsuccessful bidder, and no updates relating to the failed bid are emitted to other users via Socket.IO.
+The last check on this list is the one which can be expected to fail in instances of two users attempting to bid at the same time.
+When a bid is unsuccessful, an error response is returned to the bidder, and no updates relating to the failed bid are emitted to other users.

-For successful bids, database changes are required to reflect the new bid.
+For successful bids, database changes are required.
 The **LiveAuctionItem** document is updated with the new highest bidder, highest bid amount, and a new **Bid** document is appended to the array representing the bidding history.

 At this point, the countdown timer is reset, a message is emitted to all league users to inform them of the succesful bid, and bidding continues.

 The difficult part of the above process is ensuring that constraints are checked and the database is updated in one atomic transaction.
-In an earlier section, a benefit of using Mongoose was discussed: the ability to manipulate documents as if they were plain JavaScript objects, with updated documents persisted to the database using the `save()` method on the document.
+In an earlier section, a benefit of using Mongoose was discussed: the ability to manipulate documents as if they were plain JavaScript objects, with updated documents persisted to the database using the `save()` method.
 Unfortunately, such an approach does not guarantee atomicity.
-In the milliseconds between the original document being retrieved from the database, and the edits being performed in JavaScript before being saved, it is possible that a new bid could arrive.
+In the milliseconds between the original document being retrieved from the database, and the edited document being saved, it is possible that a new bid could arrive.
 This new bid could have constraints checked against the out-of-date document in the database, and this may lead to a bid being incorrectly accepted.

 Therefore, it was necessary to use the `findOneAndUpdate()` method available on all Mongoose models, to perform validations and updates in a single atomic transaction.
 The resulting code snippet, appended below, is far less readable than the previous snippet, but this was a necessary evil to ensure that the integrity of the data does not become compromised when faced with multiple competing bids.